Dequilla/slideshow/README.md

 Still in early stages.

 ## Try it out!
-You can take a look at: https://dequilla.github.io/slideshow/
+You can take a look at it in action [here](https://dequilla.github.io/slideshow/) And learn more about how to use it [here](https://github.com/Dequilla/slideshow/blob/master/WIKI.md)

 To try it out locally without a server you will need to use firefox since chromes security in loading files locally is too strict.